-Cindy Tremaine is penniless after her roommate has unexpectedly moved out and with her last job refusing to pay her.
+Cindy Tremaine is penniless after her roommate has moved out unexpectedly and with her last employer refusing to pay her.
 At the same time, her landlord is pressuring her to have sex for free rent.
 She then receives a callback from a job interview where the company offers her a position that pays a great deal of money.
-They provide her with a vehicle and directions to a remote cabin that she is to tend and clean for a wealthy client who is away in Denmark.
-As Cindy settles into the cabin, what she does not know is that a hulking masked killer has been loosed in the area and is stalking her with every move being observed by hidden cameras.
+They provide her with a vehicle and directions to a remote cabin where she is to tend and clean for a wealthy client who is away in Denmark.
+As Cindy settles into the cabin, what she does not know is that a hulking masked killer has been loosed in the area and is stalking her, while every move is being observed by hidden cameras.